The descendants of George Weiand 1745/50 - 1824

 At the end of 1822 George borrowed $373 from one Thomas Cochran with half to be repaid within the year.
 As security he mortgaged his land.
 He signed the indenture of January 1, 1823 with his full signature - a shaky version of his earlier one but an improvement over the "W" of 1821.
 He seems to have been in somewhat better health but in great need of cash.
 He failed to make the first payment.

 He last appeared on the 1825 tax list and the following year recorded "the heirs of George Wiand."
 As the lists were for tax due the previous year it seems that George died sometime in 1824.

 Thomas Cochran sued George's heirs for non-payment of his debt.
 Although the court instructed the sheriff to contact the heirs only the two young daughters seem to have been reached.
+All of George's children from his first marriage, except for John, had moved to Ohio.
 A protracted case was finally settled with the public sale of George's land by the sheriff in 1829 for $370.

 George's widow moved to the village of Millerstown after the sale of the property, and gave her age in 1830 as over 60.
 If this is correct she would have been 53 when her last child was born.
 She was last listed on the 1843 tax list, and George's will was probated the following year.
 Following the sale of a house and two lots in Millerstown only $58 was left after expenses.

 The children of George and his first and second wives are described further below.

 CHILDREN OF GEORG (1745/50 - 1824) AND CATHARINA (1748-1805) WEIAND